-- Automatically install apps and extensions for users' Chrome devices in your domain.
+- Automatically install apps and extensions for users in your domain.

 - Create a private Chrome app collection for your users in the Chrome Web Store.

-- Specify which users can publish private Chrome web apps.
+- Specify which users can publish private Chrome apps.

 For more information, see Set Chrome policies for users.

-Set up public sessions for your Chrome devices.
 Public sessions allow multiple users to share the same Chrome device without needing to sign in with their account.
-Popular uses for public sessions include loaner devices in a library, cyber cafe, or business center, and also for student exams and retail store kiosks.
-For more information, see Manage Public Sessions on Chrome devices.
+Popular uses for public sessions include loaner devices in a library, cyber cafe, or business center.
+They’re also used for student exams and point-of-sale kiosks in a store.
+For more information, see Manage public sessions devices.

-Configure policies for enrolled Chrome devices within your organization.
-These policies apply to anyone who uses the device, even if the user is in Guest mode or signs in with a Google account outside of your organization.
+These settings apply to anyone who uses the device, even if the user is a guest or signs in with a Google Account outside of your company or organization.

 For more information, see Manage device settings.